 About Arlington Heights

-The Village hosts outdoor festivals, parades and its ever-popular Frontier Days.
+The village hosts outdoor festivals, parades and its ever-popular Frontier Days.
 Residents have plenty of bike paths, picnic areas, golf courses, lakefront paths and more to enjoy.
-And of course there’s Arlington Park Racetrack, where in addition to the action on the track and in the grandstands, there’s live entertainment, dancing and picnicking on the grounds.
+And of course there’s the Arlington Park Racetrack, where in addition to the action on the track and in the grandstands, there’s live entertainment, dancing and picnicking on the grounds.

 Arlington Heights School District 25 primarily serves students in the community.
-High Schools include Buffalo Grove High School, John Hersey High School, Prospect High School, Wheeling High School, Rolling Meadows High School, and Elk Grove High School.
+High schools include Buffalo Grove High School, John Hersey High School, Prospect High School, Wheeling High School, Rolling Meadows High School, and Elk Grove High School.

 Commuting downtown is a convenient 30-minute trip with two Metra stations offering direct access to Chicago’s Ogilvie Station.
 The village also has direct access to I-90 as well as Route 53, which links to several interstates.